 To begin with, in some countries you aren't able to repatriate your funds freely.
-Within the EU today, we are used to transferring money from one country to another without any restrictions, but in the past even within European countries there were legal restrictions on the transfer of money cross-borders.
+Within the EU today, we are used to transferring money from one country to another without any restrictions but in the past, even within European countries, there were legal restrictions on the transfer of money across borders.

 People have now become much more adventurous than they used to be and are buying in all sorts of countries, making it more important than ever to identify whether you are allowed to take money out of the country once you sold your property or not.
 After all, you have sold for a good reason and if you can't get the money out of the country, you are limited as to what you can do with it.

 In some markets you are free to repatriate the funds back to your home country, providing that you have properly registered the money when you brought it in.
 The authorities need to know that the money came from a legitimate source.
 This shows the importance of forward planning and doing things properly from the beginning.